metaforx/djangocms-rest/docs/how-to/index.rst

 - Render placeholder content in web frontend applications
 - Page routing in web frontend applications
 - Integrate browsable frontend pages via iFrame into django CMS
-- Preview and Edit functionality for decoupled web frontend applications in django CMS
+- Preview and Edit functionality for authenticated users in django CMS
 - Apphook use in frontend applications